 We take comfort in the sure knowledge that the depths of our grief are eclipsed by the great hope that we have in Jesus.
 Tom leaves a legacy of humble service.
 Those surviving who will honor his memory include his devoted wife Jill Bomberger; sons, Brian (Brenda) Bomberger of Hartville and David (Melissa) of Salem; daughter, Allyson (Todd) Nagle of Newnan, GA; two sisters, Emmalee Bomberger and Susan (Jim) Gross; and grandchildren, Ava, Luke, Tyler, Elise, Andrew, Grace, Cora and Paul.
 He was preceded in death by his parents, Howard and Emma.

 In lieu of flowers, donations can be made to Africa Inland Mission or to the Brethren Disaster Ministries.

 The family has entrusted Seederly-Mong & Beck Funeral Home in Columbiana, Ohio with the arrangements for their loved one.

 Family and friends are invited to visit www.seederly-mongandbeck.com to sign the guestbook or send private condolences.

-To plant a tree in memory of Howard "Tom" Bomberger, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Howard "Tom" Bomberger, please visit our floral store.